rovahub/vue-float-chat/README.md

 # @rovahub/vue-float-chat

-This Vue2 plugin injects a Zalo OA chat widget chat instance into all of your vue instances
+This Vue2 plugin injects float chat instance into all of your vue instances

 ## Install
 ``` bash